Everything You Should Know About Your Credit Card Billing Statement

 Some transactions may take longer to process and appear on your account activity.
 For example, if you make a purchase using your credit card and the merchant doesn't immediately submit the transaction for payment, it may not appear on your current billing statement.

-Additionally, transactions made in foreign currencies will be converted into US dollars and will appear on the billing statement for a credit card in the currency conversion section.
+Additionally, transactions made in foreign currencies will be converted into US dollars and will appear on the billing statement in the currency conversion section.
 The exchange rate used to convert foreign transactions may be different from the rate in effect at the time of the transaction.

 Finally, keep in mind that your credit card company may only send one billing statement per month.
 So, if you make a lot of purchases with your credit card, you may see some of those transactions carried over to the next month's statement.